Croquettelunchers/Portfolio/LightingMaster.md

 These apps doubled-down as interior design tools in which customers could pick and choose which finish to give to their countertops, cupboards etc.
 Considering light bounces, all interchangeable assets had to be baked with neutral colors.

-<span style="color: gray;">Note: non-physical trick lights could then be added to the mix to compensate, but we've never had to push it this far.</span>

 <img src="Projects/Interiors/Interior4.png" style="height: auto; width: auto">

 Caustics from the glass were only 2 quads with chromatic aberation surface shaders.
 Decals were not featured in the engine at the time.

 <img src="Projects/Interiors/Interior5.png" style="height: auto; width: auto">
-Different styling, same kitchen.

 <img src="Projects/Interiors/Interior7.png" style="height: auto; width: auto">